 Families Residing with Another Household

-If a student and their parent or legal guardian are living with another individual or family, and the parent/guardian’s name is not listed on the lease, mortgage, or utility documentation, additional residency verification will be required.
+If a parent or legal guardian and student are residing with another household and the parent/guardian’s name is not listed on the lease, mortgage, or utility documentation, additional residency verification is required.

 School Attendance Boundaries & Transfers